Fluffy corn pancakes made with fresh corn. These homemade pancakes are an easy breakfast recipe, best served with syrup on top!

 Why You’ll Love These Corn Pancakes

 You can easily throw this recipe together with the ingredients you probably already have in your kitchen.
 These fluffy, tasty pancakes are the perfect breakfast that the whole family will adore.
 Make sure you make plenty because they will definitely be asking for seconds!

 These corn pancakes are super soft, with little bits of corn in them for the perfect texture and corn flavor.
-I love to make them in place of classic pancakes when we are craving something a little different.
+I love to make them in place of classic pancakes or blueberry pancakes when we are craving something a little different.
 Plus, they are super quick and simple to make!